ninoppp/PolyMorph/README.md

 ## Abstract

 PolyMorph is an extension of PolyHoop, a 2D mechanical tissue simulation software for soft particle dynamics developed by Vetter et al. PolyMorph adds a numerical solver for reaction-diffusion equations on top of it which allows, among other things, the modeling of morphogenetic problems with realistic cell shapes.

 The simulation software is programmed in C++.
-It makes use of finite-difference approximations, explicit Euler time integration, scatter-gather interpolation between Eulerian and Lagrangian reference frames and shared memory parallelism with OpenMP.
+It makes use of finite-difference approximations, explicit Euler time integration, scatter-gather interpolation between Eulerian and Lagrangian reference frames, and shared memory parallelism with OpenMP.

-The solver's correctness and convergence was verified and its computational performance quantified through parallel scaling analysis and runtime comparison to the purely mechanical simulation.
-The coupled system is then used to study patterning precision with noisy morphogen gradients and the results are compared to previous findings.
+The solver's correctness and convergence were verified, and its computational performance quantified through parallel scaling analysis and runtime comparison to the purely mechanical simulation.
+The coupled system is then used to study patterning precision with noisy morphogen gradients, and the results are compared to previous findings.

 ## Usage Instructions: Quick Start
 ```shell